-The Immigration and Refugee Protection Act (IRPA) and the Citizenship Act require anyone providing Canadian immigration or citizenship advice to be a member in good standing of ICCRC, a Canadian law society or the Chambre des notaires du Québec.
-Every Immigration Consultant, who is authorized to provide migration advice under law, must abide by a Code of Professional Ethics.
+The Immigration and Refugee Protection Act (IRPA) and the Citizenship Act require anyone providing Canadian immigration or citizenship advice to be a member in good standing of the ICCRC, a Canadian law society, or the Chambre des notaires du Québec.
+Every Immigration Consultant, who is authorized to provide migration advice under the law, must abide by a Code of Professional Ethics.

-Only the following people can charge you a fee for providing Canadian immigration or citizenship advise :
+Only the following people can charge you a fee for providing Canadian immigration or citizenship advice:

 - lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society

 - notaries who are members in good standing of the Chambre des notaires du Québec, and

 - citizenship or immigration consultants who are members in good standing of ICCRC

 How can a registered immigration consultant help you ?

 - They conduct a comprehensive study of your background, circumstances & future plans to determine your eligibility

 - They explain & give advice on your immigration options

 - They can help you understand the issues you may encounter in the application process